aws-samples/aws-appsync-calorie-tracker-workshop/5_NEPTUNE_SUGGESTIONS/README.md

-# Module 5: Configuring the App to return the Food suggestions
+# Module 5: Configuring the App to provide the Food suggestions

 Now that you have got an Amazon Neptune cluster and AWS Cloud9 environment setup, lets load the dataset into our Neptune Cluster.